Santa Ana Criminal Defense Lawyer

 DUI Checkpoints in Santa Ana, CA

-Quality Defense from a Santa Ana DUI Lawyer
+Quality Defense From a Santa Ana DUI Lawyer

 One of the tactics law enforcement agencies use to try and catch impaired drivers is the DUI checkpoint.
 Officers establish these checkpoints by setting up roadblocks at pre-designated locations during pre-designated time periods.
 At these roadblocks, the officers stop vehicles for the purpose of searching for signs of drug or alcohol impairment in the drivers.
 The officers are only allowed to carry out DUI investigations if come across such signs.
 Under California law, various rules must be followed in order for these checkpoints to be legal.
 When the rules are broken, it's possible to argue that the officers violated the arrested driver's Fourth Amendment rights against unreasonable search and seizure, and that the arrest was not based on insufficient probable cause.